lirondco/lirondco/README.md

 #### About Me 👧 <a name="about"></a>

 Hi.
 I'm Liron and I am a full stack web developer based in Southern California.
-I mostly code using CSS, HTML, Javascript and Typescript with React (+ Native), Next, Vue, Node, and Express, SalesForce Development, and SQL with PostgreSQL (+ PostGIS) and MySQL.
-I also do unit and integration testing with Jest, Enzyme, Supertest, Chai, and Mocha.
-If what you need is not what I listed, still try asking me anyway.
-I also like maps and graphs.
+I am currently a fullstack Salesforce developer working with LWC, Aura, Visualforce, APEX, and other dev-related salesforce integrations.
+I code with CSS, HTML, Javascript and Typescript with React (+ Native), Next, Vue, Node, and Express, SalesForce Development, and SQL with PostgreSQL (+ PostGIS) and MySQL.
+I also do unit and integration testing for both front-end and back-end applications.
+I also like maps and graphs and languages.

 I also enjoy video games, the outdoors, cooking, and sometimes I try photography too!